not-louis-239/pylines/README.md

 ## Overview

 Pylines is a lightweight, open-source flight simulator made in Python with Pygame and OpenGL.
-With over 39,000 km² of terrain to explore, including vast mountain ranges and rivers, it uses a simplified flight model and intuitive controls to allow users to explore the mechanics of aviation without being overwhelmed.
+With over 39,000 km² of terrain to explore, including vast mountain ranges, rivers and small towns, it uses a simplified flight model and intuitive controls to allow users to explore the mechanics of aviation without being overwhelmed.

 **Author:** Louis Masarei-Boulton
-**Version:** 0.8.7
+**Version:** 0.9.0

 ## Features

-* Dynamic sky and terrain lighting.
+* Dynamic sky, terrain lighting, sun and moon.
-* Sun and moon that update in real time, in your local time zone.
 * Simplified Cessna 172-inspired flight physics model and cockpit GUI.
 * Runways, landing feedback, crash and damage mechanics.
 * GPS and minimap for selecting destinations and navigation assistance.
 * Glidescope and AGL indicator for landing assistance.
+* Small towns near runways to explore.

 ## GUI and Controls